Guide - The Best of Park City

 Dietary Considerations

 Food tours can typically accommodate common dietary restrictions with advance notice.
-Communicate needs when booking to ensure appropriate alternatives at each stop.
+However, participants need to communicate their specific needs upon booking, to ensure appropriate alternatives at each stop.

 For beverages rather than food, distillery tours provide similar guided experiences focused on Park City's craft spirits scene.
 Combine both for a complete culinary exploration, or see our date night guide for romantic dining recommendations.